 “Reiterating information the patient already knows wastes both the patient’s and the nurse’s time,” explains Renfro.

-“Also, focusing on the issue of most concern to the patient will gain his or her attention.
+“Also, focusing on the issue of most concern to the patient will gain their attention.
 Once the issue is addressed, the patient may be willing to learn more.”

 2. Make Nurse Patient Education Easily Digestible

 Inundating your patient with too much information at once will only leave them bewildered and upset.
-That’s why it’s important to begin patient education as early as possible, so you can provide small bits of information over time.
+That’s why it’s important to begin patient education as early as possible so that you can provide small bits of information over time.

 This makes information easier to absorb and it allows you to evaluate the patient’s understanding of what you’ve previously discussed.
 Shafer says this is especially important for patients with complex medical issues.